 Eeyou Istchee Baie-James provokes wonder.Its immense lakes, wild rivers, Northern Lights, seemingly endless forest, and wealth of wildlife are truly humbling.

 Discover covered bridges, witnesses of the past.
 Meet artisans and listen to native legends.
-Enjoy the many activities which take place here: fishing, camping, hiking or four-wheeling on trails, canoeing, kayaking, biking, climbing, rafting, canoeing and kayaking, etc. Hunting is the featured activity in autumn while in winter, the scenic snowmobile, cross country skiing and snowshoeing trails unveil new facets of the vast blank spaces of the Eeyou Istchee Baie-James region.
+Enjoy the many activities which take place here: fishing, camping, hiking or four-wheeling on trails, canoeing, kayaking, biking, climbing, rafting, etc. Hunting is the featured activity in autumn while in winter, the scenic snowmobile, cross country skiing and snowshoeing trails unveil new facets of the vast blank spaces of the Eeyou Istchee Baie-James region.

 The Eeyou Istchee Baie-James region, encompasses over 350,000 km² between the 49th and 55th parallels, covers about 600 km from east to west and about 600 km from south to north.
 In total, it represents one fifth of the province of Quebec.
 For comparison, the entire country of Germany covers 357 000 km².